erf/console/README.md

 Using vt-100 and Dart.io

-Mostly for myself to learn and have fun with
+Mostly for myself to learn and have fun with similar to [sta](https://github.com/erf/sta)

 ## Features